LambDogFood/Luau-Quad-tree/README.md

 local foundPointsRect = quadTree:Find(rectRange)

 -- Output the found points.
-for _, point in ipairs(foundPointsRect) do
+for _, point in foundPointsRect do
-    print("Found Point (Rect):", point.x, point.y, "with data:", point.data.data)
+    print("Found Point:", point.x, point.y, "with data:", point.data)
 }
 ```